Battle of Preveza: Battle

-Venetian account
+Venetian-Papal account

 Map showing the positions of fleets in the battle.

-According to the Venetian accounts, the surprised Doria considered Barbarossa was still too close to the Ottoman-controlled shore and refrained from ordering to attack.
-Cappello and Grimani disagreed and pressed to capitalize on the chance as swiftly as possible, and after three hours of parliament, Doria relented and ordered the galleys to turn north, where they would reunite with sailing ships.
-However, weather disrupted his strategy, as a lack of wind had caused the sailing ships to lag behind, giving Barbarossa the perfect chance to reach and envelop them without leaving himself the protection of the Ottoman shore.
-The captains urged to make haste and help the ships, which were being surrounded and boarded by more mobile Ottoman galleys.
+Venetian accounts state that Doria believed Barbarossa was too close to the Ottoman-controlled shore, so he did not order an attack.
+Cappello and Grimani disagreed with Doria and pushed for an attack.
+After three hours of discussion, Doria relented, ordering the galleys to turn north, where they would reunite with sailing ships.
+Weather disrupted his strategy, as a lack of wind caused the sailing ships to lag behind, giving Barbarossa an opportunity to attack them with his more mobile galleys without leaving the Ottoman shore.
+The Christian captains called for immediate help to the ships, but Doria did not give the order.

+Among the sailing ships, the huge Venetian flagship Candia or Galeone di Venezia, captained by Alessandro Condalmiero, was left stranded 4 miles off the coast and 10 miles off Sessola, and was surrounded by dozens of Ottoman galleys.
+Condalmiero initially fended them off with heavy artillery, but Barbarossa's ships managed to position themselves on the ship's blind spots and attack without danger of her broadsides.
+Condalmiero attempted to turn around to prevent this.
+The ship fought fiercely, waiting for galleys that did not arrive, ending up damaged, but not captured, even after Barbarossa's flagship joined the fray.

-Doria headed with the Christian galleys towards Barbarossa, intending to intrude between the Ottomans and the coast so the enemies would be trapped between the Christian galleys and the sailing ships.
-However, upon reaching the battle, he turned away from the action, apparently believing Barbarossa was still too close to the coast, and hoping to make himself a bait for Barbarossa to turn towards.
-The Turkish admiral understood his strategy and did not give chase.
-The excess of tactical maneuvering exasperated Cappello and Grimani, who came to the extent of personally boarding Doria's flagship to beg him to give battle.
-However, the night fell without an attempt to engage by Doria, who repeated his feint twice without success before ordering all Christian vessels to escape next morning.
+Meanwhile, Doria remained unwilling to attack, even with wind finally in his favor.
+He eventually headed with the Christian galleys towards Barbarossa, trying to trap the Ottomans between them and the sailing ships, but upon reaching the battle, he turned away, believing Barbarossa was still too close to the coast, and hoping to act as bait for Barbarossa to turn towards.
+Cappello and Grimani grew weary from tactical manoeuvring, so they pushed for Doria to fight, even boarding his flagship to argue with him.
+Doria still refused, unsuccessfully faking an attack twice before the night fell.
+He ordered all Christian vessels to escape.